Christmas Tree Farms Near Waynesville, NC: Where to Find Your Perfect Fraser Fir

 Address: 445 Boyd Farm Road, Waynesville (Jonathan Creek area)

-If there’s one farm that truly embodies Christmas in the North Carolina mountains, it’s Boyd Mountain.
-This century-old family farm is a beloved local tradition, drawing visitors from all over the Southeast each holiday season.
+If there is one Haywood County tree farm that truly captures the magic of Christmas in the North Carolina mountains, it is Boyd Mountain.
+This century-old family farm is a beloved local tradition, drawing visitors from all over the Southeast each holiday season, and for good reason.

 Dutch Cove Christmas Tree Farm